-1. You need to itemize.
-You can only claim medical expenses that you paid for in 2019, and only if you itemize on Schedule A on Form 1040.
+You can only claim medical expenses you paid for in 2022, and only if you itemize Schedule A on Form 1040.
 If you take the standard deduction, you can’t claim these expenses.

-2. Deduction is limited.
 You can deduct all the qualified medical costs that you paid for during the year.
-However, for 2019, you can only deduct the amount that is more than 7.5 percent of your adjusted gross income.
+However, for 2022, you can only deduct the amount that is more than 7.5% of your adjusted gross income.

-3. Expenses must have been paid in 2019.
 You can include medical and dental expenses you paid during the year, regardless of when the services were provided.
 For example, if you use a credit card, include medical expenses you charge to your credit card in the year the charge is made, not when you actually pay the amount charged.
-Be sure to save your receipts and keep good records to substantiate your expenses.
+Save your receipts and keep good records to substantiate your expenses.

-6. Types of expenses that qualify.
-You can deduct expenses primarily paid for the diagnosis, cure, mitigation, treatment, or prevention of disease, or treatment affecting any structure or function of the body.
+You can deduct expenses primarily paid for the diagnosis, cure, mitigation, treatment, or prevention of disease or treatment affecting any structure or function of the body.
 You can only deduct prescription medication and insulin (i.e., no over-the-counter medicines).
 You can also include premiums for medical, dental, and certain long-term care insurance in your expenses, and you can also include lactation supplies.

-7. Transportation costs may qualify.
-You may deduct transportation costs primarily for and essential to medical care that qualifies as a medical expense, including fares for a taxi, bus, train, plane, or ambulance as well as tolls and parking fees.
-If you use your car for medical transportation, you can deduct actual out-of-pocket expenses such as gas and oil, or you can deduct the standard mileage rate for medical expenses, which is 20 cents per mile (July 1-December 31, 2022) and 18 cents per mile (January 1-June 30, 2022).
+You may deduct transportation costs primarily for and essential to medical care that qualifies as a medical expense, including fares for a taxi, bus, train, plane, or ambulance, as well as tolls and parking fees.
+If you use your car for medical transportation, you can deduct actual out-of-pocket expenses such as gas and oil.
+Or, you can deduct the standard mileage rate for medical expenses, which was 22 cents per mile (July 1-December 31, 2022) and 18 cents per mile (January 1-June 30, 2022).

-Please call if you need help figuring out what qualifies as a medical or dental expense.
+Please call if you need help determining what qualifies as a medical or dental expense.